roydejong/BeatSaberServerBrowser/README.md

 If the mod is installed successfully, you will see `ServerBrowser.dll` in your Beat Saber `Plugins` directory.

+## How it works

+### Joining games
+Open the Online menu, then click on the "Server Browser" button.
+From there, you'll see all public multiplayer games.
+Click on a game, and then select "Connect" to jump right in.

+### Sharing games
+When creating a server, you'll see the option to add it to the Server Browser.
+You can also set a custom name for the game if you want.

+If you're the party leader or lobby owner, you can control these settings from the Gameplay Modifiers panel as well.
+This is located on the left side of the lobby.

+**If you share your game on the Server Browser, anyone will be able to join!
+Your server code will be publicly visible on the site (https://bssb.app) as well.**

 ## Custom Songs
 Want to play Custom Songs in Beat Saber Multiplayer?
 Here's what you'll need: